 Viruses that can cause cancer

-Infection with most of these viruses is more common among people infected with HIV than among uninfected people.
+Infection with most of these viruses is more common among people living with HIV than among uninfected people, so it is important to be screened regularly.
+Speak to your healthcare team for more information about screening.

 The good news is that being on HIV medication can reduce the risk of cancers caused by infections, as well as those that are more likely in people with a low CD4 count – specifically, Kaposi’s sarcoma and non-Hodgkin’s lymphoma.